mark-sim/QuadPixel/README.md

-# QuadPixel2D
+# QuadPixel
-2D Image render based on similarity of nearby pixels
+Image render based on similarity of nearby pixels